eilccn/2d-object-recognition/README.md

 ## Further Notes
 Objects that were mistaken for each other were very similar in size and shape.
 Some objects cast shadows that were taken into account when extracting their features.
-As a result, for more accurate results, it is suggested to prepare a more controlled lighting situation.
-It is also suggested to extract multiple feature sets of each object in various rotations and translations in order to ensure more improved accuracy.
+As a result, for more accurate results, it is suggested to prepare a more controlled lighting situation and to follow the previous suggestions for video capture set-up.
+It is also suggested to extract multiple feature sets of each object in various rotations and translations in order to ensure improved accuracy.

 ###### Wiki Report